Skip to main content

-Apache Kafka has default message size limits that can be configured to handle larger payloads, but there are important considerations and best practices to follow.
+Learn how to handle large messages in Kafka in 15 minutes Apache Kafka has default message size limits that can be configured to handle larger payloads, but there are important considerations and best practices to follow.
+What you’ll learn:

 Default message size limits